vdeshpande-confluent/gcp-genai-resuable-artifact/README.md

 ![image](docs/arc.png)

 In the GCP-GenAI-Demo project the focus lies within the retail sector.
 The project showcases the potential of streaming data to enhance communication channels.
-Leveraging Google's advanced Language Model, Gemini, the project aims to contextualize responses effectively.
+Leveraging Google's advanced Large Language Model (LLM), Gemini, the project aims to contextualize responses effectively.

 In the specific use case mentioned, the project aims to provide end-users with product recommendations or similar products based on the context derived from the available product catalog.
 This context could include various factors such as user preferences and previous interactions.